namishh/com/content/blog/devlogs/pico.md

 20
 ```

 But most of these games work on exponential level ups.
-And I allowed claude to cook me up this formula
+And I allowed Claude to cook me up this formula

 ```lua
 return flr(3 * (n ^ 1.6))